 Doz.
 Dr. Wilmjakob Johannes HerlynW.J.
 Herlyn is mainly concerned with the question of how complex and multi-variant products can be logistically controlled in international networks.
 For this purpose, he has developed new approaches based on ideal Boolean algebra, which enables consistent and rule-based production planning and scheduling (PPS).
-The planning and control of material flow objects bases on mapping of international production and supply networks using ideal Boolean intervals and trees.
-The algorithms for supply chain planning and control use the closed loop control principle.
-In contrast to the GROSS-NET method of today's ERP/MRP systems, he prefers the ACTUAL-TARGET method for material requirements planning (MRP).
-Since the emergence of Industry 4.0, he has been working on the concept of a "digital control twin" in order to eliminate the weaknesses of the well-known MRP-II approach and to be able to use the new technologies of Industry 4.0 (RFID, Internet, Big-Data, AI).
+The control of material flow objects bases on the production and material flow structure using the Boolean Interval Algebra.
+The regulation algorithms use the closed loop control principle for well-defined Counting Points.
+In contrast to the GROSS-NET method of today's ERP/MRP-Systems, he prefers the ACTUAL-TARGET method for Material Requirements Planning (MRP) and Master Production Scheduling (MPS).
+Since the emergence of Industry 4.0, he has been working on the concept of a "Digital Control Twin" (DCT) in order to eliminate the weaknesses of the MRP-II concept and to use the new technologies of Industry 4.0 (RFID, Big-Data, AI/BI, Digital Analytics, Cyber-Physical-Objects).

 After several months of further training: EDP in the commercial and technical field at the Taylorix Institute in Kassel, he did his civilian service at the Chair of Medical Documentation and Data Processing' (MDV) at the University Hospital of Göttingen under Prof. Ehlers, where he was responsible for statistical evaluations of medical data at the University Hospital of Göttingen and the statistical supervision of doctoral students of the chair.